Georgia teacher who fired gun once reported to police he had a woman killed

 On Wednesday, Davidson barricaded himself in an empty classroom as confused students tried to enter the room, police said.
 Davidson surrendered about 45 minutes later.
 A bullet had gone through an exterior window of the room, but it didn't appear Davidson was aiming at any person, police spokesman Bruce Frazier said.

+Davidson waived his first appearance before the Magistrate Thursday, but is expected to appear in Whitfield County Superior Court Tuesday, March 6.

-Davidson was charged with aggravated assault, carrying weapon on school grounds, terroristic threats, reckless conduct, possession of gun during commission of a crime, and disrupting public school.
+Davidson is charged with aggravated assault, carrying weapon on school grounds, terroristic threats, reckless conduct, possession of gun during commission of a crime, and disrupting public school.